Open-Markets-Initiative/omi-xml-specifications/ReadMe.md

 Omi Xml Specifications are the exchange protocol specification xml files that carry the message layouts, enums and dispatch rules of each protocol version — the vendor schemas and message definitions, matching the original specification files.
 Every Omi generated output — dissectors, parsers, definitions — is compiled from these source specifications.

-## Layout

-Each protocol version is one folder: `{Organization}/{Identifier}/` holding the protocol's specification xmls as published, matching the original files.
-The shared framing headers and the reference manifest are omitted, so a folder carries only the definitions unique to that protocol.

 ## Development

-Updates are greatly appreciated; however, this entire repository is source generated...including the words you are reading right now.
-If you wish to suggest specification updates, the recommended process is to create an issue with changes and explanation.
-Time permitting, we will update the specifications and regenerate.
+The specification xmls in this repository are published copies of the original protocol specifications — they are not generated.
+Each protocol version is one folder, `{Organization}/{Identifier}/`, holding only the definitions unique to that protocol; the shared framing headers and the reference manifest are omitted.
+If you find an error in a specification, updates are welcome as pull requests.

 ## Testing